-To schedule driver license hearings, such as "show cause" hearings for serious moving violations which include: driving while intoxicated (DWI), driving while under the influence (DUI), operating while impaired (OWI), leaving the scene of an accident (LAC) etc, you must visit Adjudication Services.
-Adjudication Services also schedules misrepresentation hearings and reinstatement hearings.
-All hearings will be conducted at Adjudication Services.
+To schedule a driver license hearing, such as a "show cause" hearing for a serious moving violation such as driving while intoxicated (DWI), driving while under the influence (DUI), operating while impaired (OWI), leaving the scene of an accident, (LAC) etc.; a misrepresentation hearing, or a driver license reinstatement hearing, you must visit Adjudication Services.
+Since the documents you provide to request the hearing must be reviewed by DC DMV, you cannot schedule the hearing by phone or online.

 PO Box 90120